 An article I read by Chris Tibbs, suggests learning the location and feel of the halyards, so that you can operate them easily in the dark

+Get enough rest.
 You should have a nice sea berth – with a strong lee cloth to hold you in tight.
 Some warm blankets or a sleeping bag, perhaps some ear plugs and an eye mask.
 Try to keep the cabin tidy, so you aren’t having to scramble over things in the dark that might have fallen on the floor.
-Set an alarm to wake you up in time for your next watch.
+Set an alarm to wake you up 10 minutes before your next watch.
 I find that otherwise I end up clock-watching, not wanting to oversleep.
 Leave some time to get dressed, go to the toilet etc.

-We always do a bit of a handover between shifts, check the course, write in the log, update the weather forecast, do a bit of a checkover of the boat – is the motor still running ok, do we need to consider reducing sail etc.
+We always do a bit of a handover between shifts, check the course, write in the log, update the weather forecast, do a bit of a checkover of the boat – is the motor still running ok?
+Do we need to consider reducing sail?
+Has there been any issues?
+Any shipping in the area? etc.

 Andrew and I sometimes find we have two completely different experiences on the same passage.
 I might see the sunset and shooting stars, he might get dolphins, a bright full moon and the sunrise.